bucs110fall2024/final-project-logan-and-reggie-s-team/final_project/README.md

 ### Classes
     - Button: create a general button to be clicked
     - Customer: creates a customer and order
+    - Timer: Keeps track of time for customers to spawn

 ## ATP
 Test Case 1: Ingredient